ahgamut/cosmo-gcc-plugin/README.md

-In terms of line information, we only know that the `CALL_EXPR` with `func` starts on line 42 (and also its end sometimes) -- we do not know the location of the the individual parameters `27` and `-961`, which would be useful to match with the location we have saved from when the macro was used.
+In terms of line information, we only know that the `CALL_EXPR` with `func` starts on line 42 (and also its end sometimes) -- we do not know the location of the the individual parameters `27` and `-961`, which would be useful to match with the location we have saved from when the macro was used. ** Edit: ** I ended up [patching `gcc`][gccpatch] with the code from this plugin, so this problem is avoided in *most* situations (I haven't found an example of this problem in real-life code yet).
+It can still happen if you're initializing a struct or writing a `switch` case with the clashing values, but my current belief is that the latter is quite rare (a `switch` whose options include both errno constants and other unrelated negative values), and the former is still uncommon, and would be caught by a simple test.
+Either way, the fix is to use different constants, or do the AST patching by hand.

 ## References: